Paraguay: Independence and rule of Francia

 Paraguay overthrew the local Spanish administration on 14 May 1811.
-Paraguay's first dictator was José Gaspar Rodríguez de Francia who ruled Paraguay from 1814 until his death in 1840, with very little outside contact or influence.
-He intended to create a utopian society based on the French theorist Jean-Jacques Rousseau's Social Contract.
+Paraguay's first dictator was José Gaspar Rodríguez de Francia, who ruled Paraguay from 1814 until his death in 1840 with very little outside contact or influence.
+He intended to create a utopian society based on the Genevan theorist Jean-Jacques Rousseau's Social Contract.
 Rodríguez de Francia was nicknamed El Supremo.

 Rodríguez de Francia established new laws that greatly reduced the powers of the Catholic church (Catholicism was then an established state religion) and the cabinet, forbade colonial citizens from marrying one another and allowed them to marry only blacks, mulattoes or natives, in order to break the power of colonial-era elites and to create a mixed-race or mestizo society.
 He cut off relations between Paraguay and the rest of South America.
-Because of Francia's restrictions of freedom, Fulgencio Yegros and several other Independence-era leaders in 1820 planned a coup d’état against Francia, who discovered the plot and had its leaders either executed or imprisoned for life.
+Because of Francia's restrictions of freedom, Fulgencio Yegros and several other Independence-era leaders in 1820 planned a coup d'état against Francia, who discovered the plot and had its leaders either executed or imprisoned for life.